wangantian/wangantian.github.io/_resources/vivado_usage.md

 Though all FPGA boards available in Xilinx Vivado are called FPGA, there possiblly have signifcant differences between their performances based on the size of design.
 Typically [Artix-7 board AC701](https://www.xilinx.com/products/boards-and-kits/ek-a7-ac701-g.html) may have inferior performance to [Ultrascale family](https://www.xilinx.com/products/technology/ultrascale.html).
 Some boards with different layout could also contribute performance differences.

 ## Attribute
 It is not recommended to use attributes in Xilinx given its generalibility to cross-platform, ASIC design.
-It has limited help
-You may refer to the document here for this feature https://docs.xilinx.com/r/en-US/ug901-vivado-synthesis/Synthesis-Attributes
+It has limited help.
+You may refer to the document here for this feature [https://docs.xilinx.com/r/en-US/ug901-vivado-synthesis/Synthesis-Attributes](https://docs.xilinx.com/r/en-US/ug901-vivado-synthesis/Synthesis-Attributes)
 I only use "don't touch" for board-level functionality checks.
 I don't recommend read through it if you already can reach the timing requirements.

 ## Use of TCL script: